 Everyone prefers plain language – your clients expect and want it from their advisers, their business partners, their regulatory authorities and also from their lawyers.

-But the skills to write plainly are common, and the tools and techniques need to be learnt and practiced (and bad habits erased).
-This is never easy when you are surrounded by a wealth of bad practice and bad language.
+But the skills to write plainly are uncommon, and the tools and techniques need to be learnt and practiced (and bad habits erased).

 If you think that your writing is pretty good – plain, simple and user-friendly – take a look at some of these blogs which might make you think again: